dslmeinte/mps-open-source/mps-inspector/README.md

 ### Usage analysis

 The usage analysis scans all MPS model XML files (regardless whether they'd actually be loaded by MPS as part of the project!), and tallies concept's instances as well as populated features (=properties, children, references).
-The report is a comma-separated file, where the 1st column contains the fully-qualified name of a concept or a feature, and the 2nd column is the number of instances encountered over the whole project.
+The report is a comma-separated file, with the columns as follows:

+1. The fully-qualified name of a concept or a feature.
+2. The number of instances encountered over the whole project - can be 0.
+3. Whether the concept or feature is marked `@Deprecated`, or a `?` if that couldn't be determined.
+    If the latter occurs, it's most likely it came from a language that doesn't reside in the project, e.g. a built-in or deployed one.

 The fully-qualified name of a feature is of the following form: `<fully-qualified name of the owning concept>#<name of the feature"`.